 Covers the organization, research and planning necessary to be a successful entrepreneur in the agriculture and food sectors.
 Focuses on opportunity recognition and assessment, and business plan development, which includes research, organization, location, competition, production of the product or service, marketing, finance, staffing, monitoring and measuring for both private and social enterprises.
 Emphasizes financial needs and projection.
-Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: B the selling cycle.
-Practical application through sales presentation of the principles of selling using videotape as a self-evaluation device.
-Credits: 3, Hours: (2/2/0/0), Arts & Sciences Elective Code: B
+Credits: 3, Hours: (3/0/0/0), Arts & Sciences Elective Code: B

-AGB-336 Agricultural Selling (3.00)
+AGB-336 Agricultural Selling (3)